shibing624/pycorrector/README.md

 # corrector
-Chinese spelling correction tool.
+Chinese text error correction tool.

-**corrector**Use the language model to detect errors, phonetic features and resemblance characteristics to correcting error, it can be used for Chinese Pinyin and stroke input method.
+**corrector** Use the language model to detect errors, pinyin feature and shape feature to correct chinese text error, it can be used for Chinese Pinyin and stroke input method.

 ## Features